robocorp/robotframework-lsp/robocorp-code/README.md

 - Upload a Robot to the cloud with the `Robocorp: Upload Robot to the Robocorp Cloud` action.
 - Link to the cloud with the `Robocorp: Link to Robocorp Cloud` action.
 - Unlink from the cloud with the `Robocorp: Unlink and remove credentials from Robocorp Cloud` action.
+- Verify Robot for inconsistencies with `Robocorp: Robot Configuration Diagnostics` action.
 - Run a Robot with the `Robocorp: Run Robot` action.
 - Debug a Robot with the `Robocorp: Debug Robot` action. - It's possible to debug plain Python tasks using the Python extension or Robot Framework tasks using the Robot Framework Language Server (in which case the task must start with `python -m robot` and finish with the folder/filename to be run).
 - When a [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) is found, it utilises the related Python environment when running/debugging `.robot` files using the RobotFramework Language Server.